zhenkewu/CFRL/JOSS/paper.md

 To address this problem, Wang et al. (2025) extended the concept of single-stage counterfactual fairness (Kusner et al. 2017) to the multi-stage setting and proposed a data preprocessing algorithm that ensures counterfactual fairness in offline reinforcement learning.
 An RL policy is counterfactually fair if, at every time step, it would assign the same decisions with the same probability for an individual had the individual belong to a different subgroup defined by some sensitive attribute (such as race and gender).
+At its core, counterfactual fairness views the observed states and rewards as biased proxies of the (unobserved) true underlying states and rewards, where the bias is often a result of the observed sensitive attribute.
+In this light, the sequential data preprocessing algorithm ensures counterfactual fairness by removing this bias from the input offline trajectories.

-The `CFRL` package implements the data preprocessing algorithm introduced in Wang et al. (2025) and provides a set of tools to evaluate the value and fairness achieved by a given policy.
+The `CFRL` package is built upon this definition of RL counterfactual fairness introduced in Wang et al. (2025).
+It implements the data preprocessing algorithm proposed by Wang et al. (2025) and provides a set of tools to evaluate the value and counterfactual fairness achieved by a given policy.
 In particular, it takes in an offline RL trajectory and outputs a preprocessed, bias-free trajectory, which could be passed to any off-the-shelf offline RL algorithms to learn a counterfactually fair policy.
 Additionally, it could also take in an RL policy and return its